Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Introduction

+{For continuous-time switched systems with non-defective subsystem matrices, an estimate of the} minimum (or average) dwell time explicitly depending on the subsystem properties has been {derived} in \cite{Karabacak_ijss_09,karabacak_scl_13}, where {the} minimum dwell time is found as a function of {the} subsystem eigenvalues and eigenvectors. {The method in \cite{Karabacak_ijss_09} is based on viewing a switching signal as a walk in the complete directed graph (digraph) whose nodes correspond to subsystems and whose arcs correspond to switching events.}

-Switched systems where switchings are governed by a digraph can be seen in control engineering applications \cite{Hou_jqcd_10,Xu_12,Zhang_12}.
-Theoretically, such systems are first considered in the switched system literature, up to our knowledge, in \cite{Mancilla_05}, where stability conditions are reduced to the conditions on strongly connected components of the digraph.
-Then, one of the authors of this paper presents sufficient conditions on the stability of constrained switched systems using the properties of the digraph that governs the switchings \cite{karabacak_scl_13}.
-This method has been improved in \cite{ilhan_14} so as to cover systems with defective subsystem matrices.
-Recently, in \cite{Kundu_14}, stabilization of switched systems where switchings are governed by a digraph has been considered.
+{In \cite{karabacak_scl_13}, a more general problem has been considered, namely finding the minimum dwell time for switched systems whose switchings are governed by a digraph (called switching graph).
+Note that the special case of this problem where the switching graph is complete corresponds to the standard dwell time problem in the literature.
+On the other hand, the general problem is important because} switched systems {whose} switchings are governed by a digraph can be {encountered} in control engineering applications \cite{Hou_jqcd_10,Xu_12,Zhang_12}.
+Theoretically, such systems are first considered in the switched system literature, {to the best of our knowledge}, in \cite{Mancilla_05}, where stability conditions are reduced to the conditions on {the} strongly connected components of the digraph. {Later on}, the second author of this paper presents sufficient conditions {for} the stability of constrained switched systems using the properties of the digraph that governs the switchings \cite{karabacak_scl_13}.
+This method has been improved in {a conference paper} \cite{ilhan_14} {for continuous-time systems} so as to cover systems with defective subsystem matrices.
+Recently, in \cite{Kundu_14}, stabilization of switched systems {whose} switchings are governed by a digraph has been considered.
+Digraphs are also{ used in \cite{jungers}, where the multiple Lyapunov function method has been generalized}.

-In this paper, we apply the method in \cite{karabacak_scl_13} to discrete-time switched linear systems and waive the non-defectiveness condition by considering the Jordan form of subsystem matrices.
-In addition, we improve the minimum dwell time estimate for bimodal systems by applying a scaling algorithm that minimizes the condition number of matrices.
-We consider discrete-time switched linear systems of the form
+In this paper, we apply the method {proposed} in \cite{karabacak_scl_13} to discrete-time switched linear systems and waive the non-defectiveness condition by considering the Jordan form of subsystem matrices.
+In addition, we improve the minimum dwell time estimate for bimodal systems by applying a scaling algorithm that minimizes {the} condition number of the matrices.

+In the sequel, we first explain how the switching graph arises naturally considering a bound on the norm of {the solution of a linear switched system}.
+In Section~\ref{sec:switchinggraph}, we define the switching graph which will be used to estimate {the} minimum (or average) dwell time.
+Based on the switching graph, methods for minimum dwell time and average dwell time computation are given in Section~\ref{sec:dwell} and Section~\ref{sec:averagedwell}, respectively.
+Finally, we will discuss on possible future research in this area in Section~\ref{sec:conc}.

+{\textbf{Notation:} $\mathbb R$ and $\mathbb N$ denote the set of real numbers and the set of positive integers, respectively. $\|\cdot\|$ denotes the 2-norm for vectors and the spectral norm for matrices.}